from a handpicked tutor in LIVE 1-to-1 classes

 Properties of Symmetric Matrix

-Here are some of the important properties of symmetric matrix.
+Here are some of the important properties of symmetric matrices.

 - The sum and difference of two symmetric matrices give the resultant as a symmetric matrix.